Phishing-Attacks/WiFi-Login/README.md

  - Run the main file by typing `sudo bash main.sh`

 ## Copyright Information
-*Everything in the <a href="https://github.com/Phishing-Attacks">Phishing Attacks</a> Organisation is registered with MIT License.*
+*Every project in the [Phishing Attacks](https://github.com/Phishing-Attacks) organisation is registered with MIT License.*